 Hedwig gave him a dirty look and quickly swallowed the remainder of her frog, not taking her stern amber eyes off him.

-"Get this to Sirius as quickly as you can, once you arrive I want you to make sure that he comes and gets me.
-Cause as much trouble as you can," Harry said tying the parchment to her outstretched leg.
-"And if you see Hermione or Ron, bite their fingers until they give me a decent letter, make sure it's a long one."
-He paused for a moment; he knew owls were intelligent, but he had no idea if she fully understood him.
+"Get this to Sirius as quickly as you can.
+Once you arrive, I want you to make sure that he comes and gets me.
+Cause as much trouble as you can," Harry said, tying the parchment to her outstretched leg.
+"And if you see Hermione or Ron, bite their fingers until they give me a decent letter, and make sure it's a long one."
+He paused for a moment after this speech; he knew owls were intelligent, but he had no idea if she fully understood him.

-After twenty minutes he had his trunk mostly packed, all that was left were a few books, writing paraphernalia, his pictures of his parents and a picture of the Twins, Ginny, Hermione and Ron from Christmas last year.
-The latter was face down on his bedside table.
+After about twenty minutes, he had his trunk mostly packed.
+All that was left were a few books, writing paraphernalia, his pictures of his parents, and a picture of the Twins, Ginny, Hermione and Ron from Christmas last year.
+The last was sitting face down on his bedside table.

-He was just in the middle of reading about corrective potioning, a method to rectify a misbrewed potion into something salvageable, when he heard a rather loud screech from out of the window.
-He quickly crossed to his window and looked out, but he couldn't tell what had caused the noise.
+Just as Harry was in the middle of reading about corrective potioning, a method to rectify a misbrewed potion into something salvageable, he heard a rather loud screech from out of the window.
+He quickly crossed to his window and looked out but he couldn't tell what had caused the noise.
 He went to turn away when he noticed a large white bird flying low to the right.